Adjustments to Water Rates

 Read the Notice of Public Hearing for Water Rate Adjustments (PDF)

-The City continues to implement water use restrictions as required by the State of California in response to emergency drought conditions.
+The City continues to implement water use restrictions as required by the State of California.
 Find out more about Paso Robles Water Conservation efforts.

 The City water system serves approximately 9,200 residential, 800 commercial, and 400 irrigation customers within the City of Paso Robles.
 The Paso Robles Water Division (PRWD) is committed to providing customers with a reliable high quality water supply.
 There are 14 full-time staff to operate and maintain:

 - Two arsenic removal treatment systems

 - One micro-filtration water treatment plant